-Short Synacthen Test
+Short Synacthen test

 Information for parents and carers

-You have been given this leaflet as there have been concerns regarding your child’s cortisol levels.
-If after reading this leaflet you have any further questions, please contact Dolphin Ward on 01227 864052.
+You have been given this leaflet as concerns have been raised about your child’s cortisol levels.
+This leaflet explains the following.

-What is a Short Synacthen Test?
+What is a Short Synacthen test?

-This test measures the amount of cortisol your child’s body is able to produce.
+A Short Synacthen test measures the amount of cortisol your child’s body is able to produce.

 Why is cortisol important?